SilviuPaun/MPA/readme.md

 This is a variational inference implementation of the Mention Pair Annotations (MPA) model presented in

-Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio. **A Probabilistic Annotation Model for Crowdsourcing Coreference**.
-In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP) , 2018
+Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio (2018). **A Probabilistic Annotation Model for Crowdsourcing Coreference**.
+In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.

 The code is written in JAVA and requires the Apache Commons Mathematics library.
 The input file (e.g., example.csv) assumes the following structure: